-- observations and how to evaluate the success of the observations.
-Medium range schedules, typically drawn up 7-14 days in advance from models of the queue execution, will enable the contact scientists to discuss likely upcoming programs with the queue observers. - Shift #3 runs from 5am until 1pm and is carried out by a SSA at the sea-level facility.
+- Handover to shift #2 occurs at 6pm, commencing with the arrival of the nighttime observing team, Systems Support Associate and staff or visiting observers, at the summit.
+This provides an overlap of one hour for shift #1 to update the second team on the system status, calibrations and to discuss the observing plan.
+However, the queue observer has the minute-by-minute responsibility for the decision of what observation to execute evaluation of the current and. after environmental conditions or if an instrument is malfunctioning for example, may choose to switch programs in a way not reflected by the possible plans.
+The queue observer is also responsible for understanding the programs in sufficient depth to know how to make the observations and how to evaluate the success observations.
+Medium of the range schedules, typically drawn up 7-14 days in advance from models of the queue execution, will enable the contact scientists to discuss likely upcoming programs with the queue observers. - Shift #3 runs from 5am until 1pm and is carried out by a SSA at the sea-level facility.
 The one-hour overlap before the nighttime shift relinquishes control of the telescope at 6am allows for an update of that night's observations and communication of any faults or problems that might have occurred.
-It is anticipated that development of a near-infrared peripheral wavefront sensor will enable science observations in the thermal infrared to continue for several hours after morning twilight, to be controlled from sea-level and with safe telescope shut down verified by the daytime summit engineering team.
+It is anticipated that development of a nearinfrared peripheral wavefront sensor will enable science observations in the thermal infrared to continue for several hours after morning twilight, to be controlled from sealevel and with safe telescope shut down verified by the daytime summit engineering team.
 The shift #3 operator will also be responsible for archiving the data and for arranging its distribution and quality assessment by the contact scientist.